A World of Tech for Non-Techies …

-But what we (meaning us nerdy tech-preneurs) would like you to remember is that just because it may seem "easy" to produce, doesn't mean it doesn't take time and effort.
-On top of it all, sometimes delivering said information in a way that is non-techie so it can be understood by the receiver (aka. you, the client) can be a challenge.
+But what we (meaning us nerdy tech-preneurs) would like you to remember is that just because it may seem “easy” to produce, doesn’t mean it doesn’t take time and effort.
+And on top of it all, sometimes delivering said information in a way that is non-techie so it can be understood by the receiver (aka you, the client) can be a challenge.

 The reason we wanted to write about this touchy topic today is not to make non-techie people feel bad about being non-techie or not understanding our nerdy tech-talky ways.
 (Holy, tongue twister, LOL!)
 But so that you – as the client – can better understand where we’re coming from when we sometimes say, “It doesn’t work like that.”
 Or “That request is a bit short notice for the amount of time it takes to produce < insert project request >”

 It’s not that we aren’t truly totally nerdy excited to work on whatever techie project you have in mind for us in whatever crazy short amount of time you gave us after coming up with this genius idea.
 Because that is totally false.
 We are so nerdy excited our socks probably fell right off!
 Sometimes it just boils down to everything that needs to happen on the back end.
 And if you’re not sure what types of projects we are referring to here, it could be anything from landing pages to websites, email campaigns to social media strategies … and so on.
 (Graphic design projects and eBook too!)

 To this very date, the best definition of technology I’ve heard is, “Doing more with less.”
 And tech-savvy teams do just that.
 We don’t create more work, more headaches, more hassles or more problems.
 We reduce all challenges (because we love to create) to help those in need or our services, give them more time freedom all the while doing what WE LOVE.

 One machine can do the work of fifty ordinary people.
 No machine can do the work of one ordinary person.

 ~ Elbert Hubbard, American Writer/Artist